rosen777/expend-test/README.md

 The purpose of this app is to help business users register to the Expend's dashboard and discover the benefits of having a flexible expenses solution with the power of Expend's smart payment card.

 The app was developed using the `React` library with `redux` for managing the application state.
-The form itself was created using `redux-form` and the data was sent to the dummy api using the `redux-thunk` middleware.
+The form itself was created using the `redux-form` HOC and the data was sent to the dummy api using the `redux-thunk` middleware.

 ## Launching the Expend Registration Form